brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/Eventlogs-Tools/README.md

 ## 📄 Description

 This directory contains a collection of scripts designed for selecting and processing **Windows Event Log files (.evtx)**.
-These scripts focus on extracting relevant information from the logs and generating outputs in a CSV file format for easy analysis.
+These scripts focus on extracting relevant information from the logs and generating outputs in a `.CSV` file format for easy analysis.

 > **✨ All scripts in this folder are equipped with a graphical user interface (GUI), enhancing user interaction and making them more user-friendly and accessible for event log management tasks.**